Logo

 • Typical timeline: 3 to 9 months depending on modules, entities, and integrations

-• SuiteSuccess methodology offers preconfigured industry bundles with more predictable timelines
+• SuiteSuccess methodology uses preconfigured industry bundles for more predictable timelines

-• Broader change management across finance, operations, sales, and supply chain
+• Change management covers finance, operations, sales, and supply chain

 Which Company Profile Fits Each Platform?